Union County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can waive your right to a jury trial and have a bench trial, where the judge decides the case.
+Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

-- Typical Trial Length: DUI trials can vary in length, but typically last from one to three days, depending on the complexity of the case.
+Typical Trial Length: DUI trials can last from one to several days, depending on the complexity of the case.

 Penalties for DUI in Union County, SC